What is a Missed Fracture Claim?

 - The results of the X-ray were not passed on to the doctor

-If you believe your doctor or a medical professional has missed a fracture which has led to further suffering and avoidable treatment, you can claim for medical negligence.
+If you believe your doctor or a medical professional has missed a fracture, such as a scaphoid fracture, which has led to further suffering and avoidable treatment, you can claim for medical negligence.

 Our team of missed fracture compensation experts at The Specter Partnership have over 25 years experience in winning compensation on claims of this nature for our clients.

 For your free consultation about making a missed fracture claim, speak to us today, a member of a friendly legal team will be more than happy to help.